Structural Stability Properties of Antithetic Integral (Rein) Control with Output Inhibition: Unimolecular mass-action networks

-and they both tend to 0 when $\eta\to\infty$ while keeping the product $\eta z_1^*z_2^*$ constant and equal to $\mu$. \end{enumerate} \end{proposition} \begin{proof} Assuming that $r>g_0$ and letting $\eta\to\infty$ in \eqref{eq:P} make its positive root go to $z_1^*=c_1/k_i$.
+and they both tend to 0 when $\eta\to\infty$ while keeping the product $\eta z_1^*z_2^*$ constant and equal to $\mu$. \end{enumerate} \end{proposition} \begin{proof} Assuming that $r>g_0$ and letting $\eta\to\infty$ in \eqref{eq:P} make its positive root go to $z_1^*=u_1^*/k_i$.
 The other statements are proven analogously. \end{proof}}

-\blue{This result can be interpreted as follows: when the set-point $r$ is set beyond the basal level $g_0$ and $\eta$ is large, the AIRC works like a n-type AIC whereas when the set-point is set below the basal level $g_0$, it mostly functions like an p-type AIC.
-When the set-point is exactly equal to the basal level -- a rather pathological case -- a fragile balancing coexists between these two extreme behaviors.
-Since the analysis of n-type AICs controlling linear and nonlinear positive systems has been already addressed in \cite{Briat:19:Logistic,Olsman:19,Olsman:19b}, it will not be considered any further here.
-Instead, we will focus on the other case which still remains largely unexplored and, to simplify the analysis, we will consider a reduced version of the AIRC in which we only keep the p-type AIC part.}
+\black{This result can be interpreted as follows: when the set-point $r$ is set beyond the basal level $g_0$ and $\eta$ is large enough, the naAIC part of the controller dominates its niAIC part whereas the opposite holds whenever the set-point is set below the basal level $g_0$.
+When the set-point is exactly equal to the basal level -- a rather pathological case -- both components act simultaneously in a rather fragile and unstable manner.
+This switching behavior is illustrated in Figure \ref{fig:switching} where one can observe the evolution of the equilibrium values of the states of the controller for different values for $\eta$ as the set-point $r$ increases.}\\